dstrigl/htheatpump/README.rst

 * read the fault list of the heat pump
 * query whether the heat pump is malfunctioning
 * query for several parameters of the heat pump
+* change parameter values of the heat pump

 Todo